um-grex/grex-docs/content/english/connecting/ood.md

 title: "Connect and Transfer data with OOD"
 description: "Everything you need to know about connecting and transferring data with OOD."
 categories: []
-banner: true
+banner: false
-bannerContent: "The OOD pages are work in progress.
+#bannerContent: "The OOD pages are work in progress.
 Stay tuned!"
 #tags: ["Configuration"]
 ---

 OpenOnDemand (OOD) is a Web portal application for High-Performance Computing systems.
-It is available on Grex and it can be used to connect to grex and run applications.
-For more information about how to connect and use OOD, please refer to the main page: [OOD](../ood)
+An OOD portal is available on Grex at [https://ood.hpc.umanitoba.ca](https://ood.hpc.umanitoba.ca) ; it can be used to connect to Grex, Transfer data and and run both interactive and batch Applications.
+For more information about how to connect and use OOD, please refer to the main  [OOD](../ood) page.

 <!--